pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

 ---
 title: Migrate from MySQL-Compatible Databases to TiDB Cloud Using AWS DMS
-summary: Learn how to migrate data from MySQL-compatible databases into TiDB Cloud using AWS Database Migration Service (AWS DMS).
+summary: Learn how to migrate data from MySQL-compatible databases to TiDB Cloud using AWS Database Migration Service (AWS DMS).
 ---

 # Migrate from MySQL-Compatible Databases to TiDB Cloud Using AWS DMS